undergrad-partner-school

 Admissions

-According to the newest information reported, this institution uses standardized test scores for admission and it admitted 3,450 in 2023.
-Looking at entrance difficulty level for all or most incoming freshmen, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the newest information reported, this school uses standardized test scores for admission and it admitted 4,967 in 2025.
+Oral Roberts University has an official test-optional admission policy but considers standardized test scores for the applicants who choose to submit them.
+As far as admission difficulty is considered, based on data self-reported by the institution this school is relatively noncompetitive.

 Test Scores

-The latest reported average GPA of the enrolled students was 3.5.
-That means that you need a GPA that's above average in order to get into Oral Roberts University.
+The latest reported average GPA of the enrolled students was 3.53.
+This implies that you'll probably need a GPA above the average to secure admission.

 Average Test Scores